Foreign Direct Investment Regulation in Ukraine

 Step 4 — Filing and application preparation.
 We prepare AMCU notifications, licensing applications, and NBU filings — coordinating documentation requirements and submission timelines.

 Step 5 — Regulatory authority coordination.
-We manage communication with AMCU, NBU, and sector regulators during review periods — responding to queries and negotiating remedies where needed.
+We manage communication with AMCU, NBU, and sector regulators during review periods — responding to queries, providing supplementary information, and negotiating remedies.

 Step 7 — Post-closing compliance.
 We support ongoing regulatory compliance — license renewals, AMCU reporting obligations, and NBU compliance monitoring.